 (2) To comply with this subregulation, a person must —

-(a) be an approved responder in relation to the total quantity of dangerous goods that comprise the load; or
+(a) be an approved responder in relation to all the dangerous goods that comprise the load; or

-(b) be an approved responder in relation to part of the quantity of dangerous goods that comprise the load and have an emergency response contract with another person who is an approved responder in relation to the remaining quantity of dangerous goods that comprise the load; or
+(b) be an approved responder in relation to the dangerous goods that comprise part of the load and have an emergency response contract with another person who is an approved responder in relation to the dangerous goods that comprise the remainder of the load; or

-(c) have an emergency response contract with another person who is an approved responder in relation to the total quantity of dangerous goods that comprise the load.
+(c) have an emergency response contract with another person who is an approved responder in relation to the dangerous goods that comprise the load.

-(3) It is a defence to a charge of an offence under subregulation (1) alleged to have been committed within 12 months after the day on which this regulation commences to prove that at the time of the alleged offence —

-(a) the consignor of the dangerous goods could have provided the equipment and other resources necessary —

-(i) to control any dangerous situation that might result from an incident involving a vehicle transporting the goods; and

-(ii) to contain, control, recover and dispose of any of the dangerous goods that might leak, spill or accidentally escape;

-and

-(b) the accused could have provided the equipment and other resources necessary —

-(i) to control any dangerous situation that might result from an incident involving a vehicle transporting the goods; and

-(ii) to recover a vehicle involved in the situation or its equipment.
+[(3) deleted]

+[Regulation 185 amended in Gazette 11 Jul 2017 p.
+3828.]

 186. Duties to provide resources to deal with emergency

 (1) In this regulation —